 In September of 1985 KZUN changed its call letters back to KFIV and its format back to Adult Contemporary but this time they utilized the Satellite Music Network’s Starstation AC.
-In 1987, KFIV dropped Adult Contemporary and went to CHR which they simulcast of their FM sister station, KFIV-102.3.
+In 1987, KFIV dropped Adult Contemporary and went to Contemporary Hit Radio which they simulcast on their FM sister station, KFIV-102.3.

 Early in 1989, KFIV changed its call letters to KASH and its format to Business News And Talk.
 On October 15, 1989 to News/Talk.
 From AM KMOD, to KFIV, to KZUN, back to KFIV, then to KASH and again back to KFIV and again affiliated with ABC’s Radio Network and others.

 KFIV acquired an FM station sometime in the mid 80’s when they acquired KITA -FM 102.3 MHz.
 KITA-FM signed on the air on July 4, 1977 with all Spanish programming.
 KITA operated from a mobile office type studio set up next to the KFIV studios on Orangeburg Ave.
 The original owners were a local Spanish couple and a major investor in the station at the time was Robert Fenton owner of KFIV.